Mahmudur Rahman: April 2013 Arrest

 That evening, the police closed down the Amar Desh.
 Although the newspaper had been sealed, its declaration had not been suspended; the Amar Desh was distributed in limited editions for the next three days in Dhaka using another press.
 Police raided the Daily Sangram and found evidence that it was printing Amar Desh.
-The government sued Sangrams publisher and editor, Abul Asad, and arrested 19 printers.
-It also filed charges against Mahmuda Begum, Rahman's mother, who had become the acting head of the newspaper in the absence of the editor.
+The government sued Sangram's publisher and editor, Abul Asad, and arrested 19 printers.
+It also filed charges against Mahmuda Begum, Mahmudur Rahman's mother, who had become the acting head of the newspaper in the absence of the editor.
 Syed Abdal Ahmed, an attorney and executive editor of the Amar Desh, said the Supreme Court's order from 2010 (?) was still in effect and prohibited the government from stopping the paper's publication.
 Information Minister Hasanul Haq Inu said Amar Desh could resume printing from another site once it had an order from Dhaka's magistrate.

-Farhad Mazhar, a journalist and family friend, had seen marks on Rahman's body that appeared to be signs of torture while in police confinement.
-Rahman's wife filed a petition asserting the police had tortured Mahmudur Rahman during the seven-day remand period related to sedition charges.
+Farhad Mazhar, a journalist and family friend, had seen marks on Mahmudur Rahman's body that appeared to be signs of torture while in police confinement.
+Mahmudur Rahman's wife filed a petition asserting the police had tortured Mahmudur Rahman during the seven-day remand period related to sedition charges.
 The Supreme Court indicated it would respond to the writ on 21 April 2013.
 During his detention, Rahman started a hunger strike on 15 April to demand continued publication of the paper and the dropping of charges against his mother and the 19 printers.
-In total, Rahman spent 13 days on remand.
+In total, Mahmudur Rahman spent 13 days on remand.

 On 12 June, Mahmudur Rahman was remanded again for a further 3 days for the disturbances at 22 February protests that were alleged to be stirred up by Amar Desh reports.

-On 3 December, a court placed Rahman on a further six-day remand followed by confinement in jail.
+On 3 December, a court placed Mahmudur Rahman on a further six-day remand followed by confinement in jail.